After letting go of Craig Berube in May, the Toronto Maple Leafs have hired Jim Hiller to be the team’s new head coach.

 While we’d love to be optimistic, it’s difficult to be enthusiastic about anything hockey-related at the moment.
-Yesterday’s announcement that Hockey Night in Canada will no longer air on CBC because the public broadcaster and Rogers Communications couldn’t land on a sublicensing agreement is disheartening.
+Yesterday’s announcement that Hockey Night in Canada will no longer air on the CBC because the public broadcaster and Rogers Communications couldn’t land on a sublicensing agreement is disheartening.
 A paid subscription will now be required to watch hockey in this country, and that’s a shame.

-And if we were in charge of hockey personnel-related announcements, we’d probably have waited for the public’s frustration toward both these recent missteps to die down.
+If we were the face of a sport desperately trying to rehabilitate its image after a high-profile sexual assault trial, we would probably not joke about drugs used to incapacitate people in order to sexually assault them.
+And if we were in charge of hockey personnel announcements, we would probably have waited for the public’s frustration toward both of these recent missteps to die down.
 But we don’t make the rules!

 In a statement, Hiller said he’s excited to return to the Leafs.
 “This is a special organization with great players, passionate fans and high expectations,” he said.
 “I’m looking forward to getting to work with our players and staff and doing everything we can to help this team reach its full potential.”